jakzal/behat-from-scratch/README.md

 Running in a browser
 --------------------

-To use session run in a browser (like goutte or selenium) you will have to change `default_sesion` in `config/behat.yml` and configure a web server.
+To use session run in a browser (like selenium2) you will have to change `default_sesion` in `config/behat.yml` and configure a web server.
 Example configuration for apache:

 ```